 Dec: Break

-Jan 11: Compassion and Empathy
+Jan 8: Compassion and Empathy

 Leadership involves building trust and authentic relationships.
 To do this, leaders must have genuine care, compassion, and empathy.
 In this workshop you will learn practical tools from two proven leadership methods: Trust Edge Institute and Emotional Intelligence.

-Feb 8: Work life / organization / schedule management
+Feb 12: Work life / organization / schedule management

-•The Extension profession tends to attract employees who are hard-working, dedicated, and most satisfied when they can help others.
+The Extension profession tends to attract employees who are hard-working, dedicated, and most satisfied when they can help others.
 To be successful, the Extension professional must balance the needs of their customers and colleagues, as well as their family and personal needs.
 Sometimes we try to be all things to all people and end up losing site of what matters most.
 Do you find the demands on your time and energy sometimes exceed your capacity to meet them?
 Have you wondered how you’ll meet the goals you have set for yourself?
 You’re not alone.

 Job stress, time management and balancing work and family are common struggles in the life of an Extension professional.
 According to recent research on Extension professionals’ stress, those who reported greater use of planning tended to have lower stress scores.
 Learn more about a purpose-driven approach to managing priorities.
 This presentation will offer insight into aligning personal values with work and life goals.
 We will explore tools to focus your time and resources towards projects and tasks that help you become more energized, focused and engaged in the moments that matter most, whether at work or at home.

-May 9: Communication and Conflict Resolution
+May 14: Communication and Conflict Resolution

-•Different strategies on how to better communicate with one another and ways to deal with conflict through conflict resolution strategies.
+Different strategies on how to better communicate with one another and ways to deal with conflict through conflict resolution strategies.

-Jun 13: Project Presentation Practice and Feedback
+Jun 11: Project Presentation Practice and Feedback

-July: AM/PIC Final Presentations
+Jul: AM/PIC Final Presentations